TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-subprocess.rst

 Examples
 --------

-An example using the :class:`~asyncio.subprocess.Process` class to control a subprocess and the :class:`StreamReader` class to read from its standard output.
+An example using the :class:`~asyncio.subprocess.Process` kundi to control a subprocess and the :class:`StreamReader` kundi to read kutoka its standard output.

 .. _asyncio_example_create_subprocess_exec: